Chart Color Schemes

 Alfred Cove demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Alfred Cove has a notably high educational attainment among residents aged 15 and above, with 42.9% holding university qualifications compared to the Western Australian (WA) average of 27.9% and the SA4 region's average of 28.6%.
-Bachelor degrees are most common at 29.3%, followed by postgraduate qualifications at 8.8% and graduate diplomas at 4.8%.
-Vocational credentials are also prevalent, with 29.2% of residents holding such qualifications, including advanced diplomas (11.0%) and certificates (18.2%).
-Educational participation is high, with 30.0% of residents currently enrolled in formal education, comprising 10.1% in primary, 8.5% in secondary, and 6.4% in tertiary education.
+Alfred Cove's residents aged 15+ have a high educational attainment, with 42.9% holding university qualifications compared to WA's 27.9% and the SA4 region's 28.6%.
+Bachelor degrees are most prevalent at 29.3%, followed by postgraduate qualifications (8.8%) and graduate diplomas (4.8%).
+Vocational credentials are also common, with 29.2% of residents holding them – advanced diplomas (11.0%) and certificates (18.2%).
+Educational participation is high, with 30.0% currently enrolled in formal education.

 Frequently Asked Questions - Education